itsgreggreg/elixir_quick_reference/README.md

 They are enclosed in `[ ]` and values are comma separated.<br>
 Concatenated with `++` and subtracted with `--`.<br>
 Can be constructed with the cons operator `|`.<br>
-Best for sequential access, fastest when values are added and suptracted from the head.<br>
+Best for sequential access, fastest when values are added and subtracted from the head.<br>
 Instead of building a list by adding to it's tail, add to the head and reverse the list.

 ```elixir